Honouring Orange Shirt Day – National Day for Truth and Reconciliation, September 30

 How is the BCMA Marking September 30?

-The BCMA team plans to use September 30th as an opportunity to focus on professional/personal development and growth that supports our understanding of truth and reconciliation.
-All BCMA team members will be given the morning of September 30th to focus on learning more about an aspect of truth and reconciliation – this could include, participating in a community event, viewing a webinar, reading a relevant article or book, or going to an Indigenous museum or cultural centre.
-The team will come together virtually in the afternoon to share their experiences and learnings.
+The BCMA team uses September 30th as an opportunity to focus on professional/personal development and growth that supports our understanding of truth and reconciliation.
+Team members are given time off to focus on personal learning/reflection or to participate in community events.
+At a later date, the team gather virtually to share their experiences and learnings.